You are here:

 Evolution and heritage of the Fayet company: From foundation to modernity

-In a nutshell, the job of a cane-maker consists in transforming a wooden “carrelet” into an utensil to help people move around or adorn their clothing.
+In a nutshell, the job of a cane-maker consists in transforming a wooden “carrelet” into a utensil to help people move around or adorn their clothing.

 To be a cabinetmaker, you need to be skilled in a number of areas, including the use of wood lathes and other woodworking equipment.
 You also need to be able to operate a lathe and the equipment used by the bar turner.
 It is also advisable to roughen, sand and refine a knob or handle like a sculptor.